Rory Reid (journalist)

 Rory Reid (born 12 October 1979) is an English television presenter and journalist.
-He specialises in motoring and technology and is known for hosting Top Gear, Extra Gear, Gadget Geeks and several web series.
+He specialises in motoring and technology and currently works for Autotrader UK.
+He is best known for hosting Top Gear, Extra Gear, Gadget Geeks and several web series.
 Since 2019 he has served as Director of YouTube content at Auto Trader, where he also presents on the channel.
-And since 2021 he presents Fifth Gear Recharged on Discovery+ and Quest.
+Since 2021 he presents Fifth Gear Recharged on Discovery+ and Quest.
 He has been editor-in-chief for the website Recombu and has worked on BBC Radio 5 Live's Saturday Edition as a technology journalist.

 Early life

 Rory Reid was born in 1979 in London, and grew up in the South London district of South Norwood.
 As a child he was fascinated by cars, and while his friends had posters of football players or Ninja Turtles on their bedroom walls, Reid "had every supercar poster on the wall".
 He began writing car reviews at a young age.

 The first car he owned was a Ford Fiesta.